pommi/generate_directory_indexes/README.rst

-Apache-style Directory Index Generator
+Nginx-style Directory Index Generator
 =======================

-This script generates Apache-style directory indexes as static HTML files.
-The primary use case is indexing files in an AWS S3 bucket so that they can be navigated like files served by an Apache web server.
+This script generates Nginx-style directory indexes as static HTML files.
+The primary use case is indexing files in an AWS S3 bucket so that they can be navigated like files served by an Nginx web server.

 Usage: